Acrylic and Oil on Canvas

 Artist Statement:

 Painting inspirations and reflections, Nikhat takes her creativity as a means to express her connection to a soulful world.
-A self-taught, award-winning visual Artist & Calligrapher, her passion for calligraphy is driven by the religious writings and poetic texts composed in an artistic way.
-As an explorer of Islamic Art, Nikhat studied the basics of the Nastaliq script of Calligraphy under the tutelage of a calligraphy master from Pakistan and Thuluth Script from the master calligrapher in Canada.
-With her contemporary approach, she enjoys combining traditional styles and techniques of writing scripts.
-She finds it as permission to explore the art of Calligraphy with the freedom to conceive an immaculate connection with The Truth (Divine).
-This sacred art of writing requires a lifetime to master however she likes sharing her knowledge at any stage of her learning.
+A self-taught, award-winning visual artist & calligrapher, her passion for calligraphy is driven by religious writings and poetic texts composed in an artistic way.
+As an explorer of Islamic Art, she embraces a contemporary approach, blending traditional styles and techniques of scriptwriting.
+She sees calligraphy as a way to connect with the Divine and explore its beauty with creative freedom.
+While this sacred art takes a lifetime to master, she enjoys sharing her knowledge at every stage of her learning journey.

 Artwork Descriptions: